Antonio Decaro: Member of the European Parliament

 In 2024, with his second term as mayor coming to an end, Decaro ran for the European Parliament as number two candidate on the Democratic Party list in the Southern Italy constituency.
 He received 499,661 preference votes in the constituency, only second after Prime Minister Giorgia Meloni (555,720) and was thus elected.
 In his hometown of Bari, he received 59,339 preference votes - 40% of all votes cast in the city, and besting Meloni by almost 46,000 votes.

 On 23 July of the same year, he was elected Chairman of European Parliament Committee on the Environment, Public Health and Food Safety.

+2025 Apulian regional election

+Ahead of the 2025 regional elections, Decaro is running for president of the Puglia region, backed by a coalition made up of the PD, M5S, Alleanza Verdi e Sinistra, The Italian Socialist Party), Azione.
+In the election, he was elected president with 63.97% of the vote, defeating the center-right candidate, entrepreneur and former mayoral candidate in 2004, Luigi Lobuono (35.13%).
+He officially took office on January 7, 2026, almost two months after his election.

+In a July 2026 Governance Poll by Il Sole 24 Ore, Decaro was with 66% approval the most popular regional president in Italy.